starhoshi/TypeScript-Firebase-Cloud-Functions-Sample/README.md

-# TypeScript-Firebase-Cloud-Functions-Sample
+# TypeScript Firebase Cloud Functions Sample
-This is an example Firebase project for using TypeScript with Cloud Functions for Firebase
+This is an example Firebase Cloud Functions written in TypeScript.